dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 scaffold object, under ``network.placement``, ``network.connectivity``,
 ``network.simulations``, ...

-Using the scaffold object, you can inspect the data in the storage by using the :class:`~.storage.interfaces.PlacementSet` and :class:`~.storage.interfaces.ConnectivitySet` APIs.
-PlacementSets can be obtained with :meth:`scaffold.get_placement_set <.core.Scaffold.get_placement_set>`, and ConnectivitySets with :meth:`scaffold.get_connectivity_set
-<.core.Scaffold.get_placement_set>`.

 Ultimately this is the goal of the entire framework: To let you explicitly define every component and parameter that is a part of your model, and all its parameters, in such a